vstehle/SCT_Parser/README.md

 $ python3 parser.py <log_file.ekl> <seq_file.seq>
 ```

-If you do no provided any command line arguments it will use `sample.ekl` and
-`sample.seq`.
 The output filename can be specified with the `--md` option:

 ``` {.sh}
 $ ./parser.py --md out.md ...